Michael Price (sculptor)

 Michael Price (October 21, 1940 – May 5, 2001), was a 20th-century sculptor specializing in public art.
 His best known installation is his sculpture of F. Scott Fitzgerald, installed in 1996 in Rice Park, Saint Paul, Minnesota, to commemorate Fitzgerald's 100th birthday.
 The original head from this piece—replaced by Price prior to installation—can be seen at the end of the 2006 movie, A Prairie Home Companion.

 Biography

 Price was born October 21, 1940, in Chicago, the second child of Louis, the inventor of the caramel popcorn machine, and Florence, a public school teacher.
 He grew up in the South Shore neighborhood of Chicago, graduating from Hyde Park High School in 1957.
-Price eventually earned his M.A. in Mathematics from the University of Illinois at Urbana-Champaign in 1964, and then served in the U.S. Army.
+Price eventually earned his M.A. in Mathematics from the University of Illinois Urbana-Champaign in 1964, and then served in the U.S. Army.
 After his tour in the Army, he returned to school earned his M.F.A. in sculpture from Tulane University in 1968.